hazelcast/hazelcast/site/docs/operations/docker.md

       - "5701-5703:5701"
 ```

-And then start 3-node cluster by running the following command:
+Now you can start a 3-node Jet cluster:

 ```bash
 docker-compose up --scale jet=3
 ```

-You should eventually see a 3-node cluster formed.
-Note that you will
+You should eventually see a 3-node cluster has formed:
-see the output multiple times, prefixed by the container name:

 ```text
 jet_3  | Members {size:3, ver:3} [